WICG/display-locking/explainer.md

 with only the visible portion converted into DOM nodes and inserted into the document, recycling them in and out as needed.
 Popular examples include https://m.twitter.com/ and [react-window](https://github.com/bvaughn/react-window).
-However, this **causes problems for the web app** because a lot of things like find-in-page, accessibility, indexability, focus navigation, anchor links, etc.
+However, this **causes problems for the web app** because a lot of user-agent features such as find-in-page, accessibility, indexability, focus navigation, anchor links, etc.
-**depends on having the contents in the DOM**.
+**depend on having the contents in the DOM**.

 We propose a new concept, **display locking**, to assist developers with **alleviating jank caused by DOM updates** and having some control on **when to pay rendering costs**,